xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

       return ""
     };

-The string that this functions returns will be provided as Authorization header whenever a custom function executes so the backend can authenticate the user.
+The string that this function returns will be provided as Authorization header whenever a custom function executes so the backend can authenticate the user.
 Hence, to activate authentication, you'll need to change this function to give back the desired token/credentials.

 .. note::